-Every member of the School is entitled to become a member of the Society, after payment of the life subscription (which is normally a part of the termly fees).
+All past pupils of the School are entitled to become members of the Society, after payment of the life subscription (which is normally a part of the termly fees).
 The Rules of the Society can be seen here.
+Members of the Society also include the Warden, and current and past members of the Common Room.

 The current President of the St Edward’s Society is Michael Palau (Sing’s, 1959 — 1964):